r-hub/blog/content/post/2020-04-29-maintenance/index.md

 Refer to the workflows in e.g. [ggplot2 repo](https://github.com/tidyverse/ggplot2/blob/master/.github/workflows/pr-commands.yaml), triggered by writing a comment such as "/document", and their [variant in pksearch repo](https://github.com/r-hub/pkgsearch/blob/master/.github/workflows/pr-label-commands.yml), where _labeling_ the PR.
 Both approaches have their pros and cons.
-I like labeling because not having to _type_ the command means you can't make a typo. :grin: Furthermore, it doesn't clutter the PR conversation, but you can hide comments later on whereas you cannot hide the labeling event from the PR history so really, to each their own.
+I like labeling because not having to _type_ the command means you can't make a typo. :grin: Furthermore, it doesn't clutter the PR conversation, but you can hide comments later on whereas you cannot hide the labeling event from the PR history, so really, to each their own.

 {{< figure src="prcommanddocument.png" alt="Screenshot of a GitHub Action workflow" link="https://github.com/r-hub/pkgsearch/issues/98" >}}